 The fifth-grade year is designed to be a transition from Lower School to Middle School.
 The girls have fewer teachers.
 They will not rotate classes the same as students in grades 6–8, and they are almost entirely self-contained in one hallway.
 Additionally, the classes and programming are designed with a focus on this transition and setting a foundation for the rest of their Middle School experience.

 The sixth-grade program includes courses that are taught by specialist teachers in each discipline.
 Students develop an increasing sense of responsibility for organizing their schoolwork and for spending time on homework.
 The girls are introduced to the concept of long-range projects, requiring them to plan their time and to do more complex tasks in a step-by-step manner.

 In the seventh grade, the course of study continues to be more challenging.
 Students are expected to take responsibility for organizing and completing their learning tasks in the various subjects.
-They get to choose their classes in foreign languages and fine arts.
+They are given the opportunity to choose their classes in foreign languages and fine arts.
 Courses still emphasize basic skill development and reinforcement.
 This is a time for expanding and exploring their own interests and abilities and for developing an even greater love of learning.

-The physical education program in grades 5–8 complements the intellectual, social, and spiritual components of the curriculum.
-Individual physical conditioning, coordination, and fitness, team sports, and health education are parts of the program.
-Physical education classes ensure frequent outlets for the high energy level is characteristic of students at this age.
+The physical education program in grades 5–8 complements the overall curriculum.
+Individual physical conditioning, coordination, fitness, team sports, and health education are included in the program.
+Physical education classes ensure frequent outlets for the high energy level as is characteristic of students at this age.
 Team sports that are developed in physical education include volleyball, basketball, field hockey, soccer, and team handball.
-Track and field, dance, and aerobics are some of the individual sports available.
+Track and field are also offered.
 Health topics may include first aid, personal health, hygiene, nutrition, knowledge and prevention of diseases, and the proper use of medications.